Rule 15-5:LOCAL LEAGUE RULES: AGE 5

 B.Two defensive coaches will be allowed in the field, one behind the base line between first base and second base, the other behind the base line between second base and third base.
 The defensive coaches may not touch a ball in play or any defensive player while the ball is in play.
 A violation of this rule will result in an automatic double for the batter or a replay of the offensive play at the offensive coach's discretion.

-C.A regulation game consists of three (3) complete innings.
+C.A regulation game consists of five (5) complete innings.
 No inning may begin after one (1) hour and fifteen (15) minutes.
 Extra innings will not be played in the event of a tie.
 If a game is called due to inclement weather or other causes, the final score will be the last complete inning.
-Players will be sent home for their safety.
+A game will be considered official after 3 innings (2 1/2 if the home team is ahead).

 D.All players on each team will play defense simultaneously.
 Only five (5) players may play in the infield and one (1) of these must play in the circle.
 The circle player must begin each play with both feet in the circle.
 Infielders must play on or behind an imaginary line between first and second bases and between second and third bases.
 All other players must be in the outfield, defined as twenty (20) feet behind the base line while the batter is in the batter box.
 Once the ball is hit, an outfielder can move into the infield to make a play.
 Coaches are encouraged to rotate from infield to outfield after each complete inning, using their discretion as to the safety of the players with regard to their ability.
 For the integrity of the game and fairness to all children, moving the infield to outfield positions on the last batter is prohibited.